sunnybhambhani/todayslearning/k8s_deploy_security_practices.md

 ## Best Practices for Securing Kubernetes Deployments ##

-Although Kubernetes is a powerful container orchestration system, its complexity makes it a prime target for security attacks.
+Although Kubernetes is a powerful container orchestration platform, its complexity and its adoption makes it a prime target for security attacks.
 We'll go over some of the best practices for securing the Kubernetes deployments and keeping applications and data safe in this article.

-This article is only about pods or deployments; I intend to cover other security related topics in subsequent articles.
+_This article is only about pods or deployments; I intend to cover other security related topics in subsequent articles._

-The following is a list of settings and configurations that can be implemented to accomplish the intended goal.
+Below is a list of settings and configurations that can be implemented to accomplish the intended goal.

 - **securityContext.allowPrivilegeEscalation**
   - The `securityContext.allowPrivilegeEscalation` setting determines whether a container's privileges can be escalated.
 When `true`, it grants a container additional privileges beyond those granted by default.